UoA-eResearch/hub-stack/research-hub-web/README.md

 # Research Hub Web
 The front end for the [Research Hub](https://research-hub.auckland.ac.nz/), built with [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/).

-## Build

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `www/` directory.

 ## Test runner

 This project comes bundled with an interactive test runner capable of launching your: